rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

 ### The Core Event (The "What")

-*   Action: A new order creation (Create).
+*   **Action**: A new order creation (Create).

-*   Object: A DistributionOrder (ID: TC11223).
+*   **Object**: A DistributionOrder (ID: TC11223).

-*   Status: The order is Released (ready to be worked on) but Unplanned (not yet assigned to a specific truck or route).
+*   **Status**: The order is Released (ready to be worked on) but Unplanned (not yet assigned to a specific truck or route).

-*   Domain: Specifically identifies "DISTRESSED_FOOD" and "PACK_HOLD" and "PROJECT_CUBE".
+*   **Domain**: Specifically identifies "DISTRESSED_FOOD" and "PACK_HOLD" and "PROJECT_CUBE".
 This suggests the system is handling inventory that might be near expiration or requires special handling (likely "Distressed" means items that need to be cleared quickly or are slightly damaged) and Packed and Hold fulfillment strategy, covering scenarios where orders cannot be immediately shipped or picked up due to capacity or delivery constraints also Project cubes represent supplemental carton or cubic unit allowances that a store can absorb during peak fulfillment periods or when overflow capacity is required or due to supply chain disruption, where overstocking can help meet market demand.

 ### Logistics & Routing (The "Where & When")

-*   Origin (7954): The Distribution Center or Supplier where the items are currently located.
+*   **Origin (7954)**: The Distribution Center or Supplier where the items are currently located.

-*   Destination (01103): The specific Store or Customer location.
+*   **Destination (01103)**: The specific Store or Customer location.

-*   Schedule:
+*   **Schedule**:
         Pickup: November 26, 2025, between 2:00 PM and 4:00 PM.
         Delivery: Scheduled for the following morning.